ARA-Castaneda/Kalikas-App/README.md

 # Kalikas App
-This is a course requirement for CS 191/CS192 Software Engineering courses of the Department of Computer Science, College of Engineering, University of the Philippines, Diliman under the guidance of Prof. Ma.
+This is a course requirement for CS 191/CS192 Software Engineering courses of the Department of Computer Science, College of Engineering, University of the Philippines - Diliman under the guidance of Prof. Ma.
 Rowena C. Solamo for the AY 2024-2025.

 ## Team Members
 <ul>